Demonstrating Continuous Improvement

 Key Performance Indicators

-The University KPIs on significant environmental aspects are maintained and managed by Facilities Management; these include: carbon reduction, energy, water, waste, and commuter travel.
-These are monitored and reviewed on an annual basis by the Sustainability Advisory Board and made publicly available - click the following link to view our Sustainability Annual Report 2013/14.
+The University KPIs on significant environmental aspects are maintained and managed by Facilities Management.
+These include: carbon reduction, energy, water, waste, and commuter travel.
+They're monitored and reviewed on an annual basis by the Sustainability Advisory Board and made publicly available.

 Environmental Management System

 An Environmental Management System (EMS) is a tool for managing the impacts of an organisation's activities on the environment and the University is in the process of implementing BSACORN scheme, with the aim of becoming ISO 14001:2015 accredited.
 The introduction of an Environmental Management System (EMS) has allowed the University to identify all Environmental Aspects associated with its operations and implement significant environmental improvements to reduce the University's impact on the environment.